Glodok: Culinary

 Other than shopping, Glodok is a spot to buy Chinese food, traditional Chinese medicine and cheap electronic goods.
 Gang Gloria is a famous place for a wide array of dishes, including gado-gado (mixed vegetables served with peanut sauce), soto betawi (beef cooked in coconut milk), ketupat sayur (rice cakes served with coconut milk and vegetables), sek ba (pork offal stewed in soy sauce) and more.
 Established in 1927, the legendary Kopi Es Tak Kie coffee shop specializes in iced coffee.
 Rujak Shanghai Encim (boiled cuttlefish, radish, cucumber, and water spinach with red sauce and peanut sprinkle) this fresh salad was established around 1950s.
 This kind of dish is very rare, and only able find it at Glodok.

 Temples and church

 There are four old temples in the area, namely Dharma Bhakti Temple, Dharma Sakti Temple, Hui Tek Bio temple and Dharma Jaya Toasebio Temple.
 Kim Tek Ie Temple also known as Dharma Bhakti Temple, which was established in 1650 is the oldest temple in Jakarta.

 Santa de Fatima Catholic Church, which is built in Chinese architecture located at Jl.
 Kemurnian III.

+Demographics

+In 2016, this subdistrict was inhabited by 8,626 residents consisting of 4,407 men and 4,219 women with a sex ratio of 104.46 and 4,772 heads of families.

+Then in terms of religion, the population of this sub-district is also quite diverse.
+Based on data from the West Jakarta City Central Statistics Agency in 2020, the number of religious adherents in this sub-district was recorded, where Buddhism was 42.8%, then Christianity 37.9% (Protestant 22.1% and Catholic 15.8%), Islam 19, 3%, and a small proportion of Hindus 0.1%.